Current Members

 Member since Fall 2024.

-Kiara Garduno Perez, 4th Year Undergrad
+Kiara Garduno Perez, 1st Year Masters

 Previously, I contributed to research on the alternative “lipid world” theory by investigating the spontaneous formation of fatty acid bilayer protocells under specific conditions.
 Additionally, I conducted optical follow-up observations of gamma-ray bursts, supernovae, binary collisions, and black hole mergers using a 17″ Planewave refractor telescope to analyze gravitational wave events.